Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

              it could also make content directly available as DASH or HLS as an origin server.
 In this case DASH/HLS ingest is avoided
            - The packager converts the timed metadata track and uses it to convert to either MPD Events or inband events signalled in the manifest.
-           - The packager may also generate HLS or other streaming media presentation based on the input.
+           - The packager may also generate HLS or other streaming media presentations based on the input.
-           - In case the packager crashes/fails, it will restart itself and wait for the ingest source to perform the actions as detailed in #{failover}
+           - In case the packager crashes or fails, it will restart itself and wait for the ingest source to perform the actions as detailed in #{failover}

          The content delivery network (CDN) consumes a DASH/HLS ingest, or serves as a proxy for content delivered to a client.